 Taskbar Shortcut Tip

-If you have an application placed at the taskbar, then you could try another nifty trick rather than creating a custom shortcut for that Windows application.
-All you have to do is just remember the position of the app in the taskbar.
-Then to use this shortcut, simply press the Windows key and the number key that corresponds to that application in the taskbar.
-Also, have a look at the steps to change Taskbar transparency on Windows 10.
+If you have an application placed at the taskbar, you could try another nifty trick rather than creating a custom shortcut for that Windows application.
+All you have to do is remember the position of the app in the taskbar.
+Then to use this shortcut, press the Windows key and the number key that corresponds to that application.

 taskbar

-In the above screenshot, you can see the Microsoft Edge Beta browser occupies the second spot (the Task View icon is not to be counted).
+As you can see in the above screenshot, the Microsoft Edge Beta browser occupies the second spot (the Task View icon is not to be counted).
 So, pressing the Windows+2 key opens the said browser.
 This shortcut is applicable for apps occupying positions 1 to 10.
 For the 10th position, use the Windows+0 shortcut key.
 For the icons occupying places higher than 10, consider shifting their positions to the 1-10 slot.
 On that note, here are the steps to move Taskbar icons to the center on Windows 10.

 So we come to the end of the guide on various Windows shortcuts.
-We discussed both, the steps to create custom shortcuts for different Windows applications as well as the taskbar shortcut tips.
-Which one of the two do you prefer to use?
-Do let us know your views in the comments section below.
+We discussed the steps to create custom shortcuts for different Windows applications and the taskbar shortcut tips.

 Read next: Set up Automatic Rules for Focus Assist in Windows 10